dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-a-3-d-wpf-composite-control-in-windows-forms.md

   - "hosting WPF content in Windows Forms [WPF]"
   - "composite controls [WPF], hosting WPF in" ms.assetid: 486369a9-606a-4a3b-b086-a06f2119c7b0
+description: Learn how to create a WPF composite control and host it in Windows Forms controls and forms by using the ElementHost control.
 ---
 # Walkthrough: Host a 3D WPF Composite Control in Windows Forms